juneha1120/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png" width="550" />

 The `Storage` component,
-* can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
+- Handles saving and loading both TrackUp data and user preferences in JSON format.
-* inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+- Inherits from both AddressBookStorage and UserPrefStorage, allowing it to act as either depending on the functionality required.
-* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+- Depends on some classes from the Model component, as its role is to store and retrieve objects that belong to the Model.

 ### Common classes